eallanjoseph123/car-rental-service/README.md

 This is a Car rental online Web application.
 Its a small application and its SPA using latest (recently) frontEnd UI ANGULARJS.

-Application Status: Still working (Im just doing this if i have a enough time :) ).
+Application Status: Still working (Im just doing this if i have a free time :) ).

 # Progress UI: